BSc (Hons) Sport, Exercise and Health Science

 - Paediatric Exercise and Health

-You can apply through the UCAS system.
-Use institution code A65 and the BSc (Hons) Sport and Exercise Psychology course code C813.
+You can apply through UCAS.
+Use institution code A65 and the course code C607.

 If you’re applying from the UK or Ireland